Infinity Sharding Paradigm (ISP)

-The TON (Telegram Open Network) Blockchain introduces innovative concepts for blockchain scalability and efficiency.
-One such concept is the Split Merge functionality, integral to its blockchain architecture.
-This short article explores the key aspects of Split Merge in the TON Blockchain, focusing on its role within the Infinite Sharding Paradigm (ISP).
+The TON (The Open Network) blockchain introduces innovative mechanisms for scalability and efficiency.
+One of the key features is split-merge, a fundamental component of its architecture.
+This article outlines the core principles of split-merge within the Infinite Sharding Paradigm (ISP) framework.

-Each shardchain, or more precisely, each shardchain block, is identified by a combination of workchain_id
+Each ShardChain block is uniquely identified by a combination consisting of the workchain_id

 and a binary prefix s